DreamingRaven/nemesyst/docs/source/conceptualisation.rst

     :figclass: align-center

     Wrangling is the stage where the data is cleaned into single atomic examples to be imported to the database.
+    See :ref:`section_all-options` for a full list of options.

 .. _section_serving: